-The QOROX launch is the result of earlier extensive work by the business’s R&D arm, XD Innovations (XDi), which was founded by Wafaey Swelim in 2018 to commercialise 3D concrete-printing technology on our shores.
+Launched as a result of earlier extensive work by the business’s R&D arm, XD Innovations (XDi), founder Wafaey Swelim saw the opportunity to commercialise 3D concrete printing technology on New Zealand shores.

-While working in the NZ construction industry he observed unique challenges – in particular, our high building standards due to seismic issues; slow adoption of new technology due to our small market; and high demand in residential and commercial construction.
+While working in New Zealand Swelim observed the unique challenges our construction industry faces, in particular, our high building standards due to seismic issues; slow adoption of new technology due to our small market; and high demand in residential and commercial construction.
+He knew 3D printing could help.

 “In the construction industry I could see that we’ve been doing the same things for decades, but expecting things to change and for productivity to improve,” says Swelim.

-3D printing concrete offers substantial advantages over traditional construction methods, such as the ability to build 75% faster, with 70% less waste and 40% less carbon emissions and at a competitive cost.
+By 3D printing concrete substantial advantages over traditional construction methods can be achieved.
+This includes the ability to build 75 per cent faster, with 70 per cent less waste and 40 per cent less carbon emissions, and all at a competitive cost.

-However, applying a relatively nascent technology to a new market is not as simple as buying it off the shelf, and Swelim has had to invest heavily in R&D to get to the point of commercial launch.
-This has included testing the technology in NZ to ensure it complies with NZ building standards.
+Swelim has had to invest heavily in R&D to get to the point of commercial launch, including testing the technology in New Zealand to ensure it complies with our building standards.
+Callaghan Innovation has been by his side, helping R&D efforts in a number of ways.

-“Accessing the Callaghan Innovation Project Grant has helped us immensely with accelerating that adaptation of the technology,” says Swelim.
 “One of the biggest challenges with startups is funding, but also getting people to see the potential in a new technology.
-Callaghan Innovation has helped a lot in terms of understanding the market pain points, as well as seeing the potential of this technology to tackle those challenges.”
+Callaghan Innovation has helped a lot in terms of understanding the market pain points, as well as seeing the potential of this technology to tackle those challenges,” Swelim says.

-XDi also accessed a Callaghan Innovation R&D Experience Grant to support an Auckland University structural engineering student to undertake Master’s research around 3D concrete printing.
+XDi also accessed an R&D Experience Grant to support an Auckland University structural engineering student to undertake Master’s research around 3D concrete printing.

-Swelim’s vision is to expand into Australia and Pacific island nations, which he says have similar construction processes and recognise NZ’s’s high building standards.
+Overall, Swelim’s vision is to expand into Australia and Pacific island nations, which he says have similar construction processes and recognise New Zealand’s high building standards.

 “At the moment, I’m just a guy in Hamilton with a robot – but this is just the beginning.
 The potential for this technology to disrupt and grow the industry is huge.”